ellipsis-drive/react-leaflet-package/README.md

 ○ 'random': Parameters contains the required property 'property' and optional property 'alpha', where 'property' should be the name of the property by which to randomly assign colors and should be of type string and 'alpha' should be the transparency of the color on a 0 to 1 scale with default 0.5.

 </details>
-### Use the EllipsisApi to login into Ellipsis Drive or view metadata of blocks
+### Use the EllipsisApi to login into Ellipsis Drive or view metadata of paths

 #### EllipsisApi.login description